 Why Is My Air Conditioner Leaking Water?

-Due to the condensation process, having water leak is a common problem.
+Because of the condensation process, having water back up is a common problem.
 We often receive calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
 Here’s why it happens:

 Drain Line Is Plugged

-We recommend replace flat filters once a month and pleated filters every three months.
+We recommend changing flat filters once a month and pleated filters every three months.

-Replacing your air filter is crucial for:
+Replacing your air filter is critical for:

 • Indoor air quality